Implementation guide

 Three paths to publishing your entitymap.json — from generator to hand-written file.

-Option A — Generator
+Option A — Write manually

-Option C — Build your own generator
+Option B — Build your own generator

-Option A — Waikay generator
+Option C — Waikay generator

 1.